MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## HTTPS RRType

-This document defines a new DNS RR type, HTTPS, whose value TBD has been allocated by IANA from the "Resource Record (RR) TYPEs" subregistry of the "Domain Name System (DNS) Parameters" registry:
+This document defines a new DNS RR type, HTTPS, whose value 65 has been allocated by IANA from the "Resource Record (RR) TYPEs" subregistry of the "Domain Name System (DNS) Parameters" registry:

 Type: HTTPS

-Value: TBD
+Value: 65

 Meaning: HTTPS Specific Service Endpoints